This post may contain affiliate links. Please read my disclosure policy.

 This baked salmon recipe creates a quick and easy weeknight meal.
 Flaky oven baked fish with a coating of zippy horseradish and honey mustard glaze.

-Glazed salmon dinners like this one aren’t just delicious; they’re also heart-healthy!
+Baked salmon dinners like this one aren’t just delicious; they’re also heart-healthy!
 This is because salmon is packed with Omega-3 fats.
 These polyunsaturated fats are known to improve cardiovascular health.
 The thing is, our bodies don’t produce Omega-3 fats.
 As a result, we need to get them through the foods we eat.

 Good sources of Omega-3 fats are found in: